• Home

 Read: Retirement Reinvention: Make Your Next Act Your Best Act

 • Plan for the future – Life can change in an instant so be prepared and don’t be caught off-guard.
 Sometimes we put ourselves in a box and hide from unpleasant situations.
 If you’re expecting a new transition in your life or even if you’re not, get organized ahead of time and put what’s needed in place.
-Make sure your financial profile is on track, research a living situation you’ve never considered before, take care of your important paperwork.
+Make sure your financial profile is on track, research a living situation you’ve never considered before, and take care of your important paperwork.

 Read: The Power of the Purse: Fear-Free Finances for Baby Boomer Women